mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 ##### 4.1.1.7 KnowledgeBaseTool {#knowledge-base-tool}

-This entity holds information about the specified knowledge base.
+This entity extends the GenAICommons.Tool entity and holds information about the specified knowledge base.
+A KnowledgeBaseTool object must be used to specify the knowledge base to use for the Retrieve And Generate operation.

 | Attribute | Description |
 | --- | --- |